silverwind/uppie/README.md

 ## Browser support

-Browser support for the new API directory upload spec is WIP on Firefox and Edge.
-Chrome supports an older spec, which is also supported.

 |            | directories in input[file] | directories in drag and drop |
 |------------|----------------------------|------------------------------|
 | Firefox    | yes (50+)                  | yes (50+)                    |